 A note about tracking use of resources: Instructors can track whether URL Resources...

 This page explains how to log in to Moodle and find your courses, with troubleshooting tips for students, instructors, and TAs.

 To log in to Moodle, visit http://moodle.umass.edu.

-In the Login block, click Log in with OIT NetID.
-(The login button will show at the top-...
+In the Login block, click Log in with NetID.
+(The login button will show at the top-left of...

 Moodle makes it easy to keep track of your course’s online discussions by using email notifications.
 However, improper settings can result in too many emails.
-This handout will show you how to control these notifications, and keep your inbox uncluttered.
+This page shows you how to control these notifications and keep your inbox uncluttered.

 The Moodle Messages module was discontinued August 24, 2012.